antimof/UxPlay/README.md

 ### Building on  non-Debian Linux and \*BSD
-**For those with RPM-based distributions, a RPM spec file uxplay.spec is also available for building a rpm package with rpmbuild** (tested on Fedora 38, Rocky Linux 9.2 (RHEL clone), OpenSUSE 15.5, and Mageia 9; see "Packaging Status" section)
+**For those with RPM-based distributions, a RPM spec file uxplay.spec is also available for building a rpm package with rpmbuild**.
+See ["Packaging Status"](#packaging-status-linux-and-bsd-distributions) section above.

 * **Red Hat, or clones like CentOS (now continued as Rocky Linux or Alma Linux):**